ihatesudo/stoplight.io/netlify/blog-posts/your-studio-webinar-questions-answered.md

 ## In the previous generation of Stoplight, I can export an API with resolved references.
 Do you plan to support this feature in Studio as well?

 Absolutely!
 At the time of publishing this piece, it's a planned item on our roadmap.
 [Click here to vote for it](https://bit.ly/2pU1PFc).
 More votes = higher priority for our product team.
 Keep an eye on our roadmap and change log to stay informed on features as they're released.

 ## Do you have any recommendations for Code Gen?
-Both Swagger API Gen and OpenAPI Spec Generator “kinda” work, but in different ways.
+Both Swagger API Gen and OpenAPI Spec Generator “kinda” work, but in different ways -

 There are quite a few floating around, check out OpenAPI.Tools <https://openapi.tools/#sdk>